-The School's Terms and Conditions confer upon the Headteacher the authority to impose the sanction of suspension or expulsion on any student for any cause they consider adequate.
-However, any decision to exclude or expel a child from the school must be discussed with a Governor of Alpha Schools before the decision is made.
+The School's Terms and Conditions confer upon the Headteacher the power to impose the sanction of suspension or expulsion on any student for any cause which they consider adequate.

 Suspension may be ordered if a student persists in misdemeanours after warnings or is involved in bullying, anti-social behaviour, theft, lying, bringing prohibited articles or substances to School, repeated truancy from lessons or other serious wrongdoing.
 This gives the student a chance to consider, if possible, with the help of discussions at home, the possibility that expulsion may subsequently be ordered unless conduct improves.